 The U.S. 911 system is operated by local and state government, and their authority and responsibilities vary from one state to another.
 911 professionals are employed by a variety of local and state agencies, including law enforcement agencies, fire departments, emergency management agencies, and Information Technology (IT) services, either as sworn or civilian personnel.

 Are 911 call takers certified?

-Some 911 professionals are certified as emergency medical dispatchers (EMDs), emergency fire dispatchers (EFDs) or emergency police dispatchers (EPDs), which means they have received additional specialized training to assist callers in all types of emergencies.
-Managers and supervisors may also be certified as emergency number professionals, or ENPs, demonstrating that they have mastered the comprehensive knowledge base necessary to manage an emergency number program.
+Some 911 professionals are certified as emergency medical dispatchers (EMDs), emergency fire dispatchers (EFDs) or emergency police dispatchers (EPDs), which means they have received additional specialized training to assist callers for these types of emergencies.
+Managers and supervisors may also be certified, demonstrating that they have mastered the comprehensive knowledge base necessary to manage a 911 call center.

 Why are 911 fees included on my landline or wireless bill?

-Revenues collected for 911 are sometimes diverted to other purposes by states or local governments.
-The Federal Communications Commission (FCC) is charged with monitoring and reporting on States’ collection and usage of 911 funds, including information regarding the diversion of 911 funds from their intended purposes.
-Learn more in the FCC Annual Fund Diversion Report to Congress
+Funds collected for 911 operation are sometimes diverted for other purposes by state or local governments.
+The Federal Communications Commission (FCC) is charged with monitoring and reporting on States’ collection and usage of 911 funds, including information regarding the diversion of 911 fees from their intended purpose.
+Learn more about the FCC Annual Fee Diversion Report to Congress